Krishnan Guru-Murthy: Channel 4

-Guru-Murthy joined Channel 4 News in 1998 and is the second-longest-serving presenter after Jon Snow.
+Guru-Murthy joined Channel 4 News in 1998 and is the programme's second-longest-serving presenter, behind Jon Snow.
 He was also the main presenter of Channel 4 News at Noon between 2003 and 2009.
 The Royal Television Society Journalism Awards nominated him for its News Presenter of the Year award in 2010 and 2014.

 He has hosted Channel 4's coverage of ceremonies at the 2012 Paralympics, 2014 Winter Paralympics and the reburial of Richard III.
 He presented The TV Show and The Operation: Surgery Live.
 He has hosted The Event – How Racist are You?, The Autopsy, The Exorcism, the quiz show Number One and two series of Going Cold Turkey.

 Guru-Murthy moderated Ask the Chancellors, the first debate between the Chancellor of the Exchequer and his counterparts in the 2010 General Election.
 He also hosted How to save £100 Billion – Live the night before the new government's Emergency Budget.

 Guru-Murthy became Channel 4's ambassador for its foreign affairs programme Unreported World in 2011 and has made documentaries in Afghanistan, Cambodia, India, Iraq, South Africa, and Yemen.

 On 19 October 2022, Guru-Murthy was suspended for a week by Channel 4 after calling Northern Ireland minister Steve Baker a "cunt" in an off-air remark.
 Guru-Murthy later apologised "unreservedly" to Baker.
-Channel 4 said it has a strict code of conduct for employees and "takes any breaches seriously".
+Channel 4 said it has a strict code of conduct for employees and "takes any breaches seriously."

 Notable interviews

 Guru-Murthy's February 2010 interview with Jim Devine became key evidence when the former Labour MP was prosecuted for expenses fraud.
 The politician was sentenced to sixteen months in jail.

 In January 2013, Quentin Tarantino refused to answer Guru-Murthy's question if there was a link between film violence and real-life violence.
 The film director's responses included: "I'm not doing this, I'm not taking the bait"; "I refuse your question.
 I'm not your slave and you're not my master.
 You can't make me dance to your tune.
 I'm not a monkey"; "It's none of your damn business what I think about that!" and "I'm shutting your butt down."

-Guru-Murthy described his October 2014 interview with Richard Ayoade as "the perfect joke interview".
+Guru-Murthy described his October 2014 interview with Richard Ayoade as "the perfect joke interview."
 Ayoade's increasingly blunt responses had reduced Guru-Murthy's colleague Jon Snow to fits of laughter off-screen.

 In April 2015, whilst promoting the film Avengers: Age of Ultron, Robert Downey Jr. walked out of an interview with Guru-Murthy after the journalist asked about the actor's relationship with his father, drug use, and alcoholism.
 The interview has been watched several million times on YouTube.
-Guru-Murthy said the question areas had been discussed in advance with Downey's public relations agent.
+Guru-Murthy said the question areas had been discussed in advance with Downey's public relations agent and Downey was in the wrong since Channel 4 does not do "promotional interviews."